 Interestingly, in the battle of Bitcoin versus Tesla it is the former that is winning.
 A share of Tesla in 2015 was worth 1 Bitcoin.
 Today, that share is only worth 0.14 Bitcoins (see chart, showing the ratio of Tesla to Bitcoin).

 All of which goes mainly to show – be careful when you go out for drinks with quant finance friends!

 We thought perhaps Elon Musk is just being coy, playing the long game before he springs this brilliant idea on the public.
 But today another friend of mine pointed out that it isn’t just the power you’re paying for but the sustainability of that power, and he estimated that 15 Teslas could only pull the train for about 8 miles.
 Oh well.

 “Preposterous!” shout the supporters of Bitcoin.
 Relax, I’m not saying this is something that will or could happen.
 It’s not a prediction.
 It’s merely a thought experiment.

 This is a ridiculous chart and it means nothing.
 But it’s fun.
 You should see what it looks like if you go back farther.
-In 2010, one share of Tesla was worth 300 Bitcoins!Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+In 2010, one share of Tesla was worth 300 Bitcoins!Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.